 CITD offices are found in key locations, including Redding, Sacramento, San Bruno, Oakland, Merced, Santa Barbara, Valencia, Chula Vista, Corona, Long Beach, Santa Ana, Clovis, and more.

-- California-China Office of Trade and Investment – This public-private program is California’s official trade office with the People’s Republic of China.
-Offices are located in both San Francisco and Shanghai.
-The office works to create smooth trade and investment between California and China, offering customized delegation trips to China, business leads, a trade and investment program, and more.
+- International Trade and Investment – California Governor’s Office – This public program is California’s official trade office with the international community.
+The office works to create smooth trade and investment between California and and other nations, offering customized delegation trips, business leads, a trade and investment program, and more.

 - Afghan-American Chamber of Commerce: Northern California – The northern California chapter works to engage the Afghan business community and American companies to network, collaborate, and invest in international trade and development.